TimurCravtov/LFFA_labs/reports/LAB-5_LFA_Timur-Cravtov.md

 <img src="screenshots/lab5/transformation_order.png">

 One can see, that there is some restrictions on order of operations.
 In current work implementation, all the intermediate transformation methods were mede `public` for testing purpose only.
 Each changes the `grammar` reference inside `CNFService` class.
+So in `@Test` method, I manually call the methods in right order.
 For general purpose, `normalize()` method of `CNFService`  is developed, where the mentioned methods (transformations) are called in one the accepted orders.

 ## Conclusions / Screenshots / Results